KedarSaiNadhReddyKanchi/AdviNOW/README.md

   pip install -r requirements.txt
   ```

-5. **Setup Environment Variables**: Create a .env file in the root of your project with your PostgreSQL database credentials:
+5. **Setup Environment Variables (Optional)**: Create a .env file in the root of your project with your PostgreSQL database credentials:
   ```bash
   DB_HOST=localhost
   DB_NAME=your_database_name